wantbook-book/Math-Verify/README.md

 ### What setting I should use for my dataset?
 - First you should determine what your dataset gold looks like.
 If it's just a simple numbers, use `ExprExtractionConfig()`.
 If it's latex, use `LatexExtractionConfig()`.
 If the gold answer contain floats, make sure to set correct float precision.
-Lastly if it's just MCQ strings (A,B,B,D), use `StringExtractionConfig()`.
+Lastly if it's just MCQ strings (A,B,C,D), use `StringExtractionConfig()`.

 - For prediction, we recommend using `LatexExtractionConfig()` and `ExprExtractionConfig()` together unless you have control over the model output.
 Additionally, we recommended instructing the model to output the answer in a `\boxed{}` environment and set `boxed_match_priority` to 0 in the latex extraction config.